lf-/gankra.github.io/blah/dsts-are-polymorphic-generics/index.md

 Rust has a feature called DSTs ("dynamically-sized types"), which allows you to have a pointer to some data with a size that's unknown at compile time.
 This is basically used everywhere with "slices" (`&mut [T]`, `&str`) and a critical component of "Trait Objects" (`Box<dyn MyTrait>`).

 A DST pointer is "wide" because it must hold both the normal pointer you expect *and* some dynamic *Metadata* that makes it possible to handle the DST.
+As a result, DST pointers are actually a struct in disguise, which we will shorthand as `(&void, Metadata)`.

-There are currently 3 kinds of metadata:
+There are currently 3 kinds of Metadata:

 * [Thin](https://doc.rust-lang.org/core/ptr/traitalias.Thin.html) = (), no Metadata needed.
 * A slice's length = `usize`